 In April 2010 Grieboski was inducted into the International Board of Sponsors of the Martin Luther King Jr. International Chapel at Morehouse College – Martin Luther King’s alma mater.
 The award honors those who have made significant contributions to the civil and human rights nonviolence movement in the tradition of the Reverend Dr. Martin Luther King.

 Grieboski holds a Bachelor of Science in Foreign Service degree and a Master of Arts degree in National Security Studies, both from Georgetown University.
-He also holds a Master’s in Sacred Theology from Agape Seminary.
+He received a Doctor of Divinity degree from Agape Seminary in 2020, and is completing a Doctorate of Ministry degree from the Pacific School of Religion.
 In 2008, Grieboski received an honorary Doctorate of Humane Letters from Marywood University in Scranton, PA.

-Ordained a priest in the Independent Old Catholic Church in April 2019, Grieboski lives in Alexandria, VA, with his wife, Tracy, and their dog, Eddie, and cats Theo and Charlie.
+Ordained a bishop in the Independent Old Catholic Church in October 2020, Grieboski lives in Alexandria, VA, with his wife, Tracy, and their dogs, Eddie and Mu, and cats Theo and Charlie.